Know Your Rights - Transgender People and the Law

 Does private health insurance cover transition-related surgery or other transition-related medical treatment?

 This depends on what the employer's or insured individual's contract with the health insurance company says.
 Today, the majority of insurance contracts either expressly exclude transition-related services or are unclear about whether such services are covered.
 Some transgender people have successfully forced insurance companies to pay for transition-related surgery or other treatments when the contract did not clearly exclude this coverage.
-In California and Oregon, state insurance agencies have interpreted state laws against gender identity discrimination to mean that insurance policies issued in those states must cover transition-related treatments if they cover the same treatment for other medical conditions.
+In California, Colorado, Oregon, Vermont, and the District of Columbia, state insurance agencies have interpreted laws against gender identity discrimination to mean that insurance policies issued in those states must cover transition-related treatments if they cover the same treatment for other medical conditions.

 Currently, we are working to ensure that health insurance obtained through federal and state exchanges under the Affordable Care Act will cover all medically necessary treatment for transgender people.